dennisXZX/web-developer-notes/Javascript.md

 #### What's the difference between for-in and for-of operator?
 What are the benefits of using for-of over forEach()?

 The for-in operator is used to iterate over keys of objects.
-The for-of operator is used to iterate over values of arrays.
+The for-of operator is used to iterate over values of arrays or other iterables (Map, Set, String or DOM collection).

 The benefits of for-of over forEach() is that we can use `break`, `continue`, and `return` in the loop while we are not allowed to do that in a forEach() call.
 All in all, the ES6 for-of operator introduces more flexibility when iterating over an array.